vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 1. **Get an API key and token from Trello.** Our Peakboard Box needs these to authenticate itself to Trello.
 2. **Add data sources for the Trello lists.** These data sources let us read and write to the Trello lists.
 3. **Add styled list controls for the Trello lists.** These let us visualize and edit the Trello lists.
+   1. **Add the card title.** This lets us see the name of a Trello card.
-   1. **Add a label color indicator.** These let us see a Trello card's label color.
+   2. **Add a label color indicator.** These let us see a Trello card's label color.
-   2. **Add a "Move" button.** This button lets us move a Trello card from one list to another.
+   3. **Add a "Move" button.** This button lets us move a Trello card from one list to another.
-   3. **Add a "Delete" button.** This button lets us delete a Trello card from a list.
+   4. **Add a "Delete" button.** This button lets us delete a Trello card from a list.
-7. **Add a "Refresh All" button.** This button lets us manually refresh all Trello lists.
+5. **Add a "Refresh All" button.** This button lets us manually refresh all Trello lists.
-8. **Add a "Create New" button.** This button lets us create and add a new Trello card to a list.
+6. **Add a "Create New" button.** This button lets us create and add a new Trello card to a list.

 This article assumes that you are already familiar with the [basics of Trello](https://trello.com/guide/trello-101).